legendary-warriors-warriors-kings

 Garrison Size and Logistics

 The primary strategic function of these castles was to serve as a base for offensive operations and as a refuge for the local population.
-A castle like Krak or Margat housed a permanent garrison of knights (usually Knights Hospitaller or Templar), sergeants, and crossbowmen.
+A castle like Krak or Margat housed a permanent garrison of knights, sergeants, and crossbowmen.
 Maintaining this force required an immense logistical effort.
-The storehouses were designed to feed a garrison and refugees for several years.
+Storehouses were designed to feed a garrison and refugees for several years.
 Vast, vaulted cellars held grain, wine, oil, and salted meat.
 The water supply was the single most critical factor in determining a fortress's ability to withstand a siege.
 Engineers constructed enormous underground cisterns capable of holding millions of liters of water.
 Krak des Chevaliers had an elaborate aqueduct system bringing water from a spring to a large covered pool.
-The castle at Margat had a series of massive cisterns cut into the rock, capable of providing a secure water supply for months.
+Margat had a series of massive cisterns cut into rock, capable of providing a secure water supply for months.
 The ability to store water allowed the garrison to hold out until a relief army could arrive from the coast or until the besieging army was forced to withdraw due to disease or the end of the campaigning season.

-The defenders of a Crusader castle were not passive.
+Defenders of a Crusader castle were not passive.
 The strategy was an active one.
 Knights would frequently launch sorties from hidden postern gates to disrupt enemy siege works, capture prisoners for intelligence, and burn catapults or trebuchets.
-The besiegers, often led by generals like Saladin or Baybars, would respond with their own massive counter-castles and huge siege engines.
+Besiegers, often led by generals like Saladin or Baybars, would respond with their own massive counter-castles and huge siege engines.
 The Battle of Hattin in 1187 was preceded by Saladin's successful siege of Tiberias.
 The greatest test was often a war of attrition.
-The Mamluks, in particular, became masters of mining and counter-mining.
-They would dig tunnels under the walls, prop them up with timber, and then set the timber on fire to collapse the tunnel and the wall above.
+The Mamluks became masters of mining and counter-mining.
+They would dig tunnels under walls, prop them up with timber, and then set the timber on fire to collapse the tunnel and the wall above.
 The ultimate fall of the Crusader castles came not from a single architectural flaw but from the overwhelming strategic power of the Mamluk Sultanate, which could field massive armies and engage in lengthy, resource-draining sieges.
-The Fall of Acre in 1291, the final nail in the coffin of the Crusader states, saw the Mamluk army deploy an unprecedented concentration of siege artillery and manpower, finally overwhelming the city's formidable double walls.
+The Fall of Acre in 1291—the final nail in the coffin of the Crusader states—saw the Mamluk army deploy an unprecedented concentration of siege artillery and manpower, finally overwhelming the city's formidable double walls.
+For a detailed analysis of Crusader siegecraft, the World History Encyclopedia provides excellent resources on medieval siege techniques.

 Symbolism, Administration, and Cultural Role